MicrosoftDocs/win32/desktop-src/properties/props-system-proplist-infotip.md

 ---
-Description: The list of properties to show in the infotip.
+description: The list of properties to show in the infotip.
 Properties with empty values will not be displayed. ms.assetid: 52947832-e634-4ecb-861e-c84a84a45fc0
 title: System.PropList.InfoTip
 ms.topic: article